sap-tutorials/Tutorials/tutorials/hana-cloud-dl-clients-odbc/hana-cloud-dl-clients-odbc.md

 ---
 title: Connect to Data Lake IQ Using the ODBC Driver
-description: Configure a data source in the ODBC Data Source Administrator to connect to the previously created data lake IQ and then use the data source in Microsoft Excel and DBeaver.
+description: Configure a data source to connect to the previously created data lake IQ and then use the data source in unixODBC, Microsoft Excel and DBeaver.
 auto_validation: true
 time: 10
 tags: [ tutorial>beginner, topic>sql, products>sap-iq]